I was born in Alabama on September 21st, and my mom named me Candy because

 starting out.
 I had to learn the hard way!
 I also started writing again and published an

-Supermodels Unlimited Magazine on how to have a successful freelance
+article in Supermodels Unlimited Magazine on how to have a successful freelance

 modeling career.